CenterForOpenScience/Employee-Manual/index.md

 Catered Meals and Fully Stocked Kitchen
 ------------------

 The COS refrigerator and kitchen cabinets are fully stocked with the staff’s favorite snacks and beverages.
 If you notice the kitchen is out of something, indicate this on the OSF [project](https://osf.io/ducxj/) for ordering.
-If you have any special requests for snacks or beverages, let the Events and Facilities Coordinator know.
+If you have any special requests for snacks or beverages, let the Operations Manager know.

 Wednesdays are left over days – many times there will be leftovers from Tuesday’s catered lunches.
 Help yourself or take some home with you.
 Remember: if you’re the last person to eat left-overs, make sure to put them away and clean up.